lauraivillegasr/parthenogenomics/README.md

 **ADDITIONAL INFORMATION ON PRE-PROCESSING:**

 1. For p_superbus I used NGM - reads shorter than 70bp.
-Info on the tool: https://github.com/Cibiv/NextGenMap/wiki

 	1.1 Create index for mapping:
 ```ngm -r reference-sequence.fa```